-Have you ever asked yourself what secret tips the website speed optimization experts implemented to increase the page load time of their website?
+Have you ever asked yourself what page load time tips the website speed optimization experts implemented to increase the site speed of their website?

-I decided to reach out to a couple of experts on what specific actions they took to speed up their website.
+I decided to reach out to a couple of website speed experts on what specific actions they took to speed up their website.

-Before we move on to what the experts had to say, I’ll like to reveal two missing tips as to why it seems that all the website speed optimizations you’ve carried out on your site are not yielding any results.
+Before we move on to what the experts had to say, I’ll like to reveal two missing puzzles as to why it seems that all the website and mobile optimization tips you’ve carried out on your site are not yielding any results.
 I call them the secret ingredients.

 The quality of your web hosting.

-I checked out the reviews of all major hosting companies like Bluehost, SiteGround, Hostgator, Cloudways and many others.
-I wanted to know which web host among them was built to deliver optimal website speed to its users.
+I checked out the reviews of all major hosting companies like Bluehost, SiteGround, InMotion Hosting, Hostgator, and many others.
+I wanted to know which web host among them was built to deliver optimal page load time to its users.

 What were people saying about them?

-What were the speed experts saying about them?
+What were the website speed experts saying about them?

 Which web host was considered the best?

-You can see from the 2018 poll that the people that rated SiteGround the best were more than double of those who rated WP Engine.
-That’s why I recommend my readers to avoid slow loading issues early on by hosting with SiteGround.
+I recommend my readers avoid slow loading issues early on by hosting with SiteGround.

 The second secret ingredient is…